gogetdata/ggd-recipes/README.md

 * each PR should add or change as few recipes as possible.
 * recipes should install to `$PREFIX/$species/$build/$recipe/`.
 This is facilitated by the [ggd command-line tool](https://github.com/gogetdata/ggd-cli) which will create a conda recipe from a simple bash script and handle the directory location.
 * scripts use `set -eo pipefail -o nounset`

+## Contributing

+Vist the [ggd docs:contribute](https://gogetdata.github.io/contribute.html) page to get more information on how to contribute a ggd data package to the ggd repo.